phaldaros/arm5e/README.md

 IMPORTANT: It is recommended to do a backup of your world before updating.

+ALSO IMPORTANT: The process to set this repository as the official one in Foundry VTT in ongoing, soon you will be able to install from within Foundry VTT without the current hassle.

 Copy the following url in the Foundry dialog to install new systems (at the bottom, there is a text field) an click install

 https://github.com/Xzotl42/arm5e/releases/latest/download/system.json